mikemag/Mastermind/README.md

 The XCode project works with XCode 13.4.

-This isn't an easy-to-use command line program; there are no command line options.
+This isn't an easy-to-use program; there are no command line options.
 Basic config is done by editing settings at the top of main.cpp.
 Multiple runs over different algorithms are done by changing the config vars in main.cpp to include the specific instantiations you wish to test.
 Various experiment control flags are scattered throughout the Strategy classes.
 A CSV file with stats and run parameters is produced at the end.

-All development and tests done (so far) on a MacBook Pro (16-inch, 2019) running macOS Monterey 12.4, and Ubuntu 22.04.
+All development and tests done (so far) on a MacBook Pro (16-inch, 2019) running macOS Monterey 12.4, and a gaming PC running Ubuntu 22.04.
 The GPU kernels have been tested on an NVIDIA GeForce RTX 3070, CUDA 11.7.
 The program will tell you about the GPUs on your system and which one it selected when you run.
 System, CPU, and GPU details are recorded in the .csv files.

 ## License